 Throughout her career, Dr. Croak worked her way up the ladder within AT&T Bell Laboratories.
 Among her positions, she held the title of Vice President of the Services Network in Research and Development.
 In this position, Dr. Croak was responsible for over 200 programs dealing with AT&T’s wireline and wireless services.
 She was also supervisor to over 500 world-class engineers and computer scientists, who would help Dr. Croak run the programs.

 In 2014, Dr. Marian Croak left AT&T Labs and started working for Google as their Vice President for research and development for access strategy and emerging markets.
 Here, Dr. Croak is responsible for expanding what the internet is capable of doing around the world.
-For instance, Dr. Croak is passionate about getting internet into areas of the world where there is none.
+For instance, Dr. Croak is passionate about getting the internet into areas of the world where there is none.

-With all these accomplishments throughout her career, it should not be a shock to anyone that in 2013, Dr. Marian R. Croak was inducted into the Women in Technology International’s Hall of Fame.
+In 2013, Dr. Marian R. Croak was inducted into the Women in Technology International’s Hall of Fame.
 On top of her accomplishments, Dr. Croak also serves on the Holocaust, Genocide and Human Rights Education Center’s board.
 Dr. Croak also enjoys running and spending time with her three adult children.